Leaf Blower vs Rake Calories Burned Calculator

-The amount of calories you burn by using a leaf blower is around 170 calories per hour.
-That’s the extra calories burned by someone weighing 68 kg compared to doing nothing.
+The amount of calories you burn by using a leaf blower is around 181 calories per hour.
+That’s the extra energy burned by a typical adult weighing about 75 kg (≈165 lb) above normal resting metabolism.

 How many calories would you burn by using a rake instead?
 Much depends on how hard you go.
-Gently raking the lawn is estimated to burn an extra 224 calories per hour, which is 54 calories more that using a leaf blower.
+Gently raking the lawn is estimated to burn about 236 extra calories per hour, which is roughly 55 calories more than using a leaf blower.

 Noise Comparison